Galveston Island Trolley: Rolling stock

 The Galveston Island Trolley cars look like vintage electric trolleys, but are actually modern-built and diesel-electric powered.
-Because of this, there are no overhead wires.
-This means that the vehicles are not technically trolleys (since they do not "troll" for power from overhead wires), but rather streetcars.
+Because of this there are no overhead wires, meaning the vehicles are not technically trolleys (since they do not "troll" for power from overhead wires) but rather streetcars.

 The Galveston trolley fleet consists of four cars.
 All of them are identical, though they are painted in different colors.
-The cars were built by Miner Railcar, Pennsylvania.
+The cars were built by Miner Railcar, now known as Kasgro Rail Corporation, Pennsylvania.
 Each car can accommodate up to 80 passengers; 40 sitting and 40 standing.
 Cars are designed for an operational speed of 25 mph.
 Each car weighs 63000 lb.

 In 2005, all cars were equipped with air conditioning.

-Between 2017 and 2021, three of the four cars were extensively restored by the Gomaco Trolley Company.
+Between 2017 and 2021, in the last part of the 13-year suspension of all service, three of the four cars were extensively restored by the Gomaco Trolley Company.
+In November 2022, the city council approved a contract to repair car 503, the only car not covered by the earlier contract with Gomaco, and that car was refurbished by Gomaco in 2023 and returned to Galveston in early 2024, restoring the size of the working fleet back to four streetcars.

 Hours of operation

-The trolley service was restarted on October 1, 2021, running on Fridays, Saturdays and Sundays from 10:00 a.m. to 7:00 p.m.
+When trolley service was restarted on October 1, 2021, following the 13-year suspension, it was scheduled to run on Fridays, Saturdays and Sundays from 10:00 a.m. to 7:00 p.m.
+Trolley service has since been added on Wednesdays and Thursdays.